Mathematics Vision Statement

 We strive to offer a Maths curriculum which is consistent, sustainable and progressive through continuously looking at ways in which we can enhance the teaching and learning of mathematics within our school.

-At St Mary’s C of E School, we have all been on a journey over the last three years in order to improve the teaching and learning of mathematics.
-Led by our Maths Leads, Mr Leigh Pritchard and Miss Kim Rundle. we have worked to improve our children’s understanding of maths through development of the teaching for mastery approach within our school.
+At St Mary’s C of E School, we have been on a journey over the last three years to improve the teaching and learning of mathematics.
+Led by our Maths Leads, Mr Leigh Pritchard, and Miss Kim Rundle, we have worked to improve our children’s understanding of maths through development of the teaching for mastery approach within our school.
 This has involved training on each of the principles of teaching for Mastery, planning support and enhancing our classroom mathematical environments.

 KIRFs (Key Instant Recall Facts)